szelian94/SzeLian_sp_igrad_test/README.md

 How to run the program:
 1. Clone / Download the project
+2. Extract the zip file
-2. Import the folder to eclispe
+3. Import the folder to eclispe (File>Import>Existing Projects into Workspace)
-3. Run the main program (MainProgram.java)
+4. Run the main program (MainProgram.java)